evkx/evkx.github.io/content/technology/seats/types/_index.md

 ## Front row Captain Seats

-Captain Seats in front row is typical used on MPV or Vans.
+Captain Seats in front row is typical used on MPV or Vans where driver can sit higher.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/seats/types/idbuzzcaptainchairsfront_1.jpg">